Le Comité des Archives de la Louisiane, Inc.

 Judy Riffel also gave a short presentation on the society's website.

 Iberville Newspaper Digitization Project Completed

 (10/24/12) A project to digitize the oldest newspapers in the Iberville Parish Clerk of Court's office has been completed.
-These issues are now searchable in the Louisiana Newspaper Access Program (LaNeAP) database of the LOUISiana Digital Library.
+These issues are available (9/16/21) in the Louisiana Digital Library | Louisiana Newspapers.
 Included are 13 Iberville titles, one West Baton Rouge title, and two Baton Rouge titles.
 The 139 issues date from 1831 to 1922 and comprise 372 pages.
 Working on this project were members Judy Riffel, Stella Carline Tanoos, Rita Lynn Erwin Jackson, and Ann DeVillier Riffel.
 Special thanks go to Iberville Clerk of Court J. Gerald "Bubbie" Dupont for allowing the newspapers to be digitized, and Gina Costello and Sheila Lee at the LSU Libraries.
 A similar project for St. Martin Parish is currently being explored.